 - For Instruction In Righteousness: This is a topical study of behavior challenges that provides scriptures, suggestions for identifying the heart issue, ideas for training and discipline, and so much more.
 When we hit a parenting speed bump, I begin praying and then pull out my For Instructions in Righteousness alongside my Bible and begin digging deeper.

 - The Charts: Doorposts provides helpful tools in the form of charts.
 We use the If-Then chart at all times, as well as the Blessings Chart, Go to the Ant Chart, and Brother Offended Checklist as needed.
+These are the easiest way to get started with character training and stay consistent!

 - Polished Cornerstones (girls) and Plants Grown Up (boys): These books comprise a character curriculum that lasts for all your kids the entire time they are in your home!
 Each book is just full to the brim with Bible studies, projects, activities, tools, and more.
 Truly, you’d be hard pressed to exhaust all the ideas and materials in these books.
-(Reviews and giveaways of these books are in the future!)

 - Hidden Treasures.
 This is a unique resource that gives our family a fun and effective way to study and learn from the proverbs together.
-Read my review.

 - Much more.
 Actually, we have already purchased most of the Doorposts products!
 But every year we continue using the materials we already have and buying more.
 They are worth the money.